Kees1958/uBol-stripped/README.md

 HOW UBOL-STRIPPED COMPARES TO UBO LITE uBO Lite ships with more filter lists enabled by default — EasyList, EasyPrivacy, Peter Lowe and others — which gives broader coverage but can block cookie consent flows that prevent login on some sites. uBol-stripped uses only three well curated set (Kees1958, AdGuard Base, AdGuard tracking parameters) and only precesses rules from extended EU-zone and 5 Eyes Countries.
 That is why it is called ¨stripped".
 On the plus site uBol-stripped has gained some AG-skills, it processes all scriptlets present in the AG base filter (and it offers to add additional EU-langauge filters).

-SO WHY CONSIDER USING UBOL-STRIPPED?
-Well it offers some extra's for user who want more control:
 <img width="281" height="363" alt="image" src="https://github.com/user-attachments/assets/17e26ee4-1210-4bd1-8cdb-c9cb36fdfecc" />

 WHAT GETS BLOCKED